Description logic

 Description logics (DL) are a family of formal knowledge representation languages.
 Many DLs are more expressive than propositional logic but less expressive than first-order logic.
 In contrast to the latter, the core reasoning problems for DLs are (usually) decidable, and efficient decision procedures have been designed and implemented for these problems.
 There are general, spatial, temporal, spatiotemporal, and fuzzy description logics, and each description logic features a different balance between expressive power and reasoning complexity by supporting different sets of mathematical constructors.

 DLs are used in artificial intelligence to describe and reason about the relevant concepts of an application domain (known as terminological knowledge).
 It is of particular importance in providing a logical formalism for ontologies and the Semantic Web: the Web Ontology Language (OWL) and its profiles are based on DLs.
-The most notable application of DLs and OWL is in biomedical informatics where DL assists in the codification of biomedical knowledge.
+A major area of application of DLs and OWL is in biomedical informatics, where they assist in the codification of biomedical knowledge.
+DLs and OWL are also applied in other domains, including defense, climate modeling, and large-scale industrial knowledge graphs.

 Introduction

-A description logic (DL) models concepts, roles and individuals, and their relationships.
+A DL models concepts, roles and individuals, and their relationships.